AlchlcDvl/Town-Of-Humor/README.md

 # Other
 Need help regarding the file?
 Join my Discord!
 [I have yet to make a Discord, but it's in the making] The first release will be later today, starting with v1.0beta!
+This repo is WIP so some details will be missed out for now.